Skip to main content

 • For reservations call 800-447-2757 or reserve online

-The canoe campground, featuring two sites, is located on the Huron River and is accessible by canoe or kayak only.
-Amenities include a vault toilet, fire ring, picnic table and grill.
-There is a one-night maximum stay because the sites are intended for paddlers traveling the Huron River.
-There is no potable water available, so please bring your own water or water filter.
-Kindly be advised that boat rentals are not provided by the park.
+The canoe campground, situated along the Huron River, offers two sites only accessible by canoe or kayak.
+Amenities include a vault toilet, fire ring and picnic table.
+There is no potable water available, so be sure to bring your own water or a water filter.
+Additionally, boat rentals are not offered by the park.

 Number of sites: